zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 So, a “wicked witch” would be an evil witch, in thi s case, an evil woman.
 Now, one of the lines in the movie, I don't want to tell  you what happens at the end of the movie, but one of the lines in the movie is “Th e wicked witch is dead!”
 We're guessing that Julianna is referring to someone who is not a witch, and is probably not dead, but in this case, is no longer in their p osition.
 And that's what Hugo asks her about.

 Hugo says “What are you talking about?”
 Julianna sa ys, “Bettina is stepping down as chairperson of the committee.”
 “To step dow n” is a two-word phrasal verb, meaning to voluntarily leave your position.
-Y ou could be the president of a company and then decide to “step down,” to resign, to leave your position.
+You could be the president of a company and then decide to “step down,” to resign, to leave your position.

 Julianna says that “Bettina is stepping down as cha irperson of the committee.”
 We’re not sure what the committee is, but the Betti na is the chairperson.
 Since Bettina is a woman, we could also call her the “cha irwoman.”
 Julianna says, “I thought this day would never come.”
 That expression , “I thought this day would never come,” means you have difficulty believing th at something has actually happened.
 You wanted it to happen for a very long t ime and now it happens, and you're surprised.